Building a Custom Claude Code Statusline

 - Platform health - green dot when operational, red when degraded

-The Python script caches API responses for 60 seconds and refreshes in the background so it never blocks the statusline rendering.
-The bash script caches the Python output separately with its own TTL.
-Two layers of caching means the statusline always returns instantly.
+The Python script caches successful API responses for 5 minutes and uses a file-based lock to prevent concurrent fetches.
+The bash script caches the Python output separately with a 60-second TTL and refreshes in the background.
+Two layers of caching means the statusline always returns instantly - more on why this matters below.

 statusline-usage.py (click to expand)